CVs are an important part of professionals life in a majority of countries, specially of those whio belong to the feilds of academics.

-However, CVs are longer than resumes - transcending two or three pages.
+However, CV layout is longer than resumes - transcending two or three pages.

-CVs include information on your academic background, including teaching experience, degrees, research, awards, publications, presentations, and other achievements.
+CV layout include information on your academic background, including teaching experience, research, degrees, awards, presentations, publications, and other achievements.

 Who needs a CV?

-Students of fellowship or doctorate would often reiterate how important it is to get published in one's career and reflect it in the standard academic CV.
+Students of fellowship or doctorate would often put emphasis on how important it is to get published in one's career and reflect it in the standard academic CV.

 Where do you need a CV?

-Basically, when you are applying for a job in New York City, Minneapolis or Austin, there should be clear language on what is required with the application.
+Basically, when you are applying for a job in New York City, Minneapolis or Austin, the language should be cear on what all documents are required with the application.
 More often than not, they all require a resume.

-However, opportunities overseas will explicitly state that you need to submit a CV or resume for consideration.
+However, opportunities overseas will clearly state whether they need a CV or a resume from the applicants.

-US and Canadian residents often need a CV in case they are applying to work abroad, specifically in the UK, Ireland, and New Zealand.
+US and Canadian citizens often require a CV in case where they are submitting job applications to work overseas, particularly in the UK, New Zealand and Ireland.

-In these countries, only a CV is used for all purposes.
+In countries like these, only a CV works for all purposes.
 Resumes are not used at all.

-The CV prevails in mainland Europe and there is even a European Union CV format available for download if you're confused about how to build one.
+The CV is what is used in mainland Europe and it even has a European Union CV format Here's the link to create a CV in an European Union CV Format if you want to build one.